publiccodenet/about/activities/tool-management/mailing lists.md

 After confirming the email address another mail will be sent:

 >
-> Welcome to the "listname" mailing list!
+> Welcome to the 'listname' mailing list!
 >
 > To post to this list, send your email to:
 >
-> listname@lists.publiccode.net
+> 'listname@lists.publiccode.net'
 >
 > You can make such adjustments via email by sending a message to:
 >
-> listname-request@lists.publiccode.net
+> 'listname-request@lists.publiccode.net'
 >
 > with the word 'help' in the subject or body (don't include the quotes), and you will get back a message with instructions.
 You will need your password to change your options, but for security purposes, this email is not included here.
 If you have forgotten your password you will need to click on the 'Forgot Password?' link on the login page.

 If you haven't received the welcome message please make sure to check your spam folder!